LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsubsection{A Summary and Synthesis of Science-driven Constraints on Data Properties}

-The goals of all the science programs discussed above (and many more, of course) can be accomplished by satisfying the following minimal constraints\footnote{For a more elaborate listing of various constraints, including detailed specification of various probability distributions, please see the LSST Science Requirements Document (http://www.lsst.org/Science/docs.shtml).}
+The goals of all the science programs discussed above (and many more, of course) can be accomplished by satisfying the minimal constraints listed below.
+For a more elaborate listing of various constraints, including detailed specification of various probability density distribution functions, please see the LSST Science Requirements Document \citep{LPM-17} and the LSST Science Book \citep{2009arXiv0912.0201L}.